New record for Ōhope house sale

 "When you compare it to other beach locations like Mount Maunganui and Whangamatā, $4.65 million is still a reasonable number in comparison."

-The house sits on a land area of 1055 square metres and boasts five bedrooms, three bathrooms, three lounges and separate bar facilities for entertaining.
+The house sits on a land area of 1055sq m and boasts five bedrooms, three bathrooms, three lounges and separate bar facilities for entertaining.

 The new owners of the home are from out of town.